-- 1. Audits by FWF teams - 2.
-Audits by others if the following applies: - The member company assesses the quality of the report by using the FWF quality assessment tool and is able to share the conclusions of that assessment, and - The member company can demonstrate evidence of follow up and remediation during the performance check. - 3.
-Own audits by members that meet the quality requirements (see performance indicator 2.2).
+- 1 Audits by Fair Wear teams - 2 Audits by others if the following applies: - The member company assesses the quality of the report and is able to share the conclusions of that assessment, and - The member company can demonstrate evidence of follow up and remediation during the performance check. - 3 Own audits by members that meet the quality requirements (see performance indicator 2.2).